joeyhodge/Gaming-History/3d-themachinery/2020_11_02_bitsquid_stingray_and_the_machinery.md

-# Bitsquid, Stringray and the Machinery
+# Bitsquid, Stingray and the Machinery

 ![](images/2020_11_02_bitsquid_stingray_and_the_machinery/editor.png)